The story of the biggest German pop band

 Soubrette werd' ich nie... - the first album

 Peter and AnNa started playing at small clubs in Berlin but it was difficult to have a breakthrough.
 Probably the most important moment was when they met the music producer Tom Müller who had even produced the German punk diva Nina Hagen.
-Tom wanted to do an album with Rosenstolz and in April 1992 Peter and AnNa entered a recording studio for the first time.
+Tom wanted to do an album with Rosenstolz and in April 1992 Peter and AnNa entered the recording studio for the first time.
 The album was completed in September 1992 and released in Germany in December under title "Soubrette werd' ich nicht".
-It became a flop commercially but cult among the group of fans that Rosenstolz already had.
-The album contained several absolutely great songs which still belong to the Top10 best Rosenstolz compositions.
-Among others "Ich geh' auf Glas", "Soubrette werd' ich nicht" and "Stolz der Rose" belong to the most beautiful songs AnNa and Peter perform.
+It became a commercial flop but very exciting among the group of fans that Rosenstolz already had.
+The album contained several absolutely great songs as "Ich geh' auf Glas", "Soubrette werd' ich nicht" and "Stolz der Rose" which belong to the Top10 of the best Rosenstolz compositions.
 The classical "Schlampenfieber" and a little special in a bit of Nina Hagen style "Klaus-Trophobie" belong as well to the old favorites.
 Even if the album did not sell so gut by that time, the songs would be discovered by millions new fans several years later.

 The "Stolz der Rose" photo sessions